 As of May 2018, you can now extend your Peruvian “tourist visa” (what is actually a Tarjeta Andina, or TAM entry-exit card) by applying online.
 This process if known as the Prórroga de Permanencia como Turista (“Extension of Permanence as a Tourist”) and can be carried out at the official Migraciones website.

-Before you carry on reading: Today (March 28, 2019) I had a conversation with a guy from Migraciones (via Facebook messenger) about various errors and oddities in the online system, and conflicting info being given by Migraciones officials.
+Before you carry on reading: I had a conversation with a guy from Migraciones a while ago (via Facebook messenger) about various errors and oddities in the online system, and conflicting info being given by Migraciones officials.
 And, according to him, only citizens from the Comunidad Andina and Mercosur nations (so some South American countries, basically) should be able to extend their stay in Peru online.
-The fact that many people from Europe, the USA and elsewhere have also successfully extended their tourist visas online was a surprise for him and his colleagues, and they say they’ll look into it.
+The fact that many people from Europe, the USA and elsewhere have successfully extended their tourist visas online was a surprise for him and his colleagues, and they say they’ll look into it.
 So… it’s a bit of a mess.
-For now, you can probably still extend your visa online, but officially it shouldn’t work — and you should go do the extension in person at a Migraciones office.
-I’ll try to get more info out of them after they’ve looked at the problem, and update this article accordingly.
+But for now at least, it seems like you can still extend your visa online, even though officially it shouldn’t work.
+You should go do the extension in person at a Migraciones office, but feel free to try either/both.

 Requirements for Extending Your Stay in Peru